Take Advantage of Hot Used Car Market

 Remember This Important Step

 Since the price of your next car will likely be steep, save as much money as possible by financing with the credit union.
-Our 1.49% APR rate is better than most dealerships and financial institutions.
-That 1.49% APR is for 2018-2021 vehicles and a 36-month term.
-Our rates are still as low as 2.19% APR for 60 months!
+Our 5.49% APR rate is better than most dealerships and financial institutions.

 -------